From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 1. Wat Arun – Bangkok:

-Wat Arun has a distinctive architectural style, the main spire is encrusted with colorful porcelain while the four smaller satellite spires are decorated with seashells and pieces of porcelain.
+Wat Arun has a distinctive architectural style, the main spire is encrusted with colourful porcelain while the four smaller satellite spires are decorated with seashells and pieces of porcelain.
 Around the base of the central spire are figures of ancient Chinese soldiers and animals.
 The statues of two giant mythical demons guard the Eastern gate of the main chapel.

 2. Chatuchak Weekend Market – Bangkok:

-The world’s largest and diverse weekend market lies in the Chatuchak district of Bangkok.
+The world’s largest and most diverse weekend market lies in the Chatuchak district of Bangkok.
 The market was established in 1942 and grew extensively over the years to include all sorts of goods and shops.
 You will find all you can think of in this market, from clothes and accessories to plants and gardening materials to books and even antiques.

 3. Wat Phra That Doi Suthep – Chiang Mai:

 Situated on a mountain at an elevation of 1,073 meters, this Buddhist temple gives you breathtaking views of the province of Chiang Mai.
 The temple is often referred to by the name of the mountain; Doi Suthep.
-The Founding of the temple remains a mystery but it’s been said that a temple was built on the site in 1383 and over time, it was expanded and given a more extravagant appear.
+The Founding of the temple remains a mystery but it’s been said that a temple was built on the site in 1383 and over time, it was expanded and given a more extravagant appearance.

 Legend says that the temple is home to a piece of Buddha’s shoulder bone, hence its name.
 “Phra” means an honorific Buddha image.
 “That” means a relic and combining the two words means that there’s a relic of Buddha enshrined in the temple or “Wat”.